mehdiforoozandeh/MCIC/README.md

 # MCIC
 Using a sequence similarity based annotation and an ensemble machine learning approach, MCIC (metagenome cellulase identification and classification) aims to identify and classify cellulolytic enzymes from a given metagenomic data as well as any other amino-acid sequence on the basis of optimum temperature and pH.

+In the "dist" directory, 4 builds of this tool can be found as standalone toolkit and python packages for Windows and Linux-based operating systems.
+The "src" directory contains MCIC's core modules and models.

 ***USAGE:
 (arguments are separated with a space)